You can connect your other properties (sites, Android apps) to your Actions console project in order to enable cross-platform functionality.

 Connecting a website

-You may want to connect a web property you own with your app for the following reasons:
+You may want to connect a web property you own with your Actions project for the following reasons:

 You can claim certain, reserved invocation names: We reserve major brand names as invocation names for developers who prove they're affiliated with that brand.
-For example, if you want to use the name “Personal Chef,” you must first connect your app with www.personalchef.com and verify your affiliation.
+For example, if you want to use the name “Personal Chef,” you must first connect your Actions project with www.personalchef.com and verify your affiliation.

-You can send Assistant users to your website: If we've verified that you're the owner of your site, your app for the Assistant can send users a suggestion chip that links users to your website.
+You can send Assistant users to your website: If we've verified that you're the owner of your site, your Actions can send users a suggestion chip that links users to your website.

 To connect websites with your Actions console project:

 In the left-hand panel of the Actions Console, click on Connected properties.